My Journey to Theopoetics

 A Nomad’s Journey to Theopoetics

 I stumbled upon the term theopoetics through my introduction to theologian Catherine Keller.
-At the time I was new to academic forms of theology and like a newly excited religious convert, I was prepared to soak in all I could.
+At the time I was new to academic forms of theology, and, like a newly excited religious convert, I was prepared to soak in all I could.
 I first came across Catherine Keller via the trailblazing podcast, Homebrewed Christianity.
-Keller was featured in multiple episodes where she elegantly chatted with podcast host, Tripp Fuller, about her work in process theology, ecofeminism, etc. It all went over my head.
+Keller was featured in multiple episodes where she elegantly chatted with podcast host Tripp Fuller about her work in process theology, ecofeminism, etc. It all went over my head.
 Again, I was a novice–the categories and language Keller and Fuller used in their conversations bewildered me.
 Yet, in the little I could understand, I was intrigued by what she had to say.
-I was intrigued because by the time I stumbled upon Keller, I had already listened to many other Homebrewed Christianity episodes and out of all the many theologies represented on the podcast, I began to sort through the theological closest and determined radical and process theology seemed to look best on my theological neophyte body.
+By the time I stumbled upon Keller, I had already listened to many other Homebrewed Christianity episodes, sorting through the theological closest.
+Out of the many theologies represented on the podcast, radical and process theology seemed to look best on my theological neophyte body.
 However, radical and process theology seemed quite different–asking different questions and responding to different historical situations.
 While both looked best on my theological neophyte body, neither was like the bride’s dress that felt right.

-I could have began this paper simply stating my thesis before diving into the meat of it.
-Yet, if I were to explore the plurality of theopoetics, it would be inexcusably remiss of me to neglect that my journey to theopoetics, itself, is guided by the North Star of plurality.
+I could have begun this paper simply stating my thesis before diving into the meat of it.
+Yet, if I were to explore the plurality of theopoetics, it would be inexcusably remiss of me to neglect that my journey to theopoetics itself is guided by the North Star of plurality.
 Strictly theologically speaking, on my journey to theopoetics, I took a wrong turn down hyper-Calvinism in high school.
 However, I found my way back onto the path through the emergent church in college.
-Fortunately the path did not end there, as Catherine Keller, Peter Rollins, and Monica Coleman aided me early in my seminary experience to where I am currently today on my journey to theopoetics.
+Fortunately, the path did not end there, as Catherine Keller, Peter Rollins, and Monica Coleman aided me early in my seminary experience to where I am currently today on my journey to theopoetics.
 It is taking a multifarious village to guide me well on my journey.
-In addition to theological multifarious village, a manifold of bands have also been critical to accompanying me, with mewithoutYou being the vanguard my wayward journey to theopoetics.
-Therefore, the exploration of theopoetics as a pluralist theological project is not of just intellectual interest but of existential insistence.
+In addition to this theological multifarious village, a manifold of bands have also been critical in accompanying me, with mewithoutYou being the vanguard of my wayward journey to theopoetics.
+Therefore, the exploration of theopoetics as a pluralist theological project is not of just intellectual interest but of existential insistence…